Lokavaluto/monujo/README.md

 npx cypress run --config baseUrl=http://localhost:8080
 ```

+Any test output (reports, screenshots and videos) will be created under
+the folder `.cypress/`.

 Note that it is also possible to run and to create new tests in GUI
 mode, the following command will open a browser window and run the
 tests: